Young County, New South Wales

-Young County was named in honour of the twelfth Governor of New South Wales, Sir John Young, First Baron Lisgar (1807-1876).
+Young County was named in honour of the twelfth Governor of New South Wales, Sir John Young, First Baron Lisgar (1807–1876).

+Most, but not all of the country is incorporated with the seat of local government being located at Willcannia.

 Parishes within this county

 A full list of parishes found within this county; their current LGA and mapping coordinates to the approximate centre of each location is as follows: